drand/website/docs/docs/specification.md

 #### Beacon: chained or unchained

-Drand has now the ability to work in two different modes regarding randomness generation: chained or unchained.
+drand has now the ability to work in two different modes regarding randomness generation: chained or unchained.
 In the first case, drand binds the different random beacon together so they form a chain of random beacons.
 Remember a drand beacon is structured as follows: